Part II

 Common ways of transmission

-goes together with the concept of chain of infection [also visited before in this book].
-See image below about the general process of transmission.
+Transmission goes together with the concept of the chain of infection [also visited before in this book].
+See the image below about the general process of transmission.

 In this context, diseases can be transmitted directly or, indirectly.
 Direct transmission is the spread of disease from person to person.
-Examples, kissing, touching and (or, the person who has the disease).
+Examples, kissing, touching an infected person (or, the person who has the disease).
 It can occur through direct physical contact, or direct person-to-person contact, such as touching with contaminated hands, skin-to-skin contact, kissing, or sexual intercourse.
-And, in other situations, the direct transmission occurs while a person is coughing or, sneezing in which the (of infection) spread from an infected person to a susceptible host[7]
+In other situations, the direct transmission occurs while a person is coughing or, sneezing in which the droplets (of infection) spread from an infected person to a susceptible host[7]

 Image Source: Indian Journal of Health Sciences and Biomedical Research KLEU and Pinterest |